-- Obtained a take-nothing summary judgment, affirmed on appeal, for an operator sued by landowners for alleged nuisance related to oilfield operations in the vicinity of the plaintiffs’ home.
+- Obtained a take-nothing summary judgment, affirmed on appeal, for an operator sued by landowners for alleged private nuisance related to oilfield operations in the vicinity of the plaintiffs’ home.

 - $1 million settlement on behalf of a natural gas producer in a breach of gas purchase contract case.

 - $950,000 recovery for an oilfield service company in a breach of contract case.